 The next dormitory to be built was Regina Hall.
 Much like Aurora, it is three stories high with wings G, H, and J. It was built with mostly double rooms, with a few triple rooms on each floor.
 The maximum capacity for Regina was 150 students.
 Each floor had a lounge with a balcony or patio.
 It too was equipped with all the dormitory necessities: desk, wardrobe, bed, etc. Originally it was meant to house first-years as well as sophomores.
-The name Regina comes from another title for the Virgin Mary meaning “the Queen of Heaven.”
+The name Regina, meaning "Queen," signifies another title for the Virgin Mary, “the Queen of Heaven.”
 Regina was completed in 1963.

 Corona Hall, 1969, 1981, and 2007 (click thumbnail for larger image)